 Doctors sometimes also take a sample of blood, nasal or throat secretions, or stool for culture, examination, and/or, if available, PCR testing.
 HIV can be diagnosed based on the results of antibody tests and PCR.
 Levels of antibodies to other viruses are measured and sometimes remeasured a few weeks later.
 An increase in the level of antibodies to a particular virus indicates that the virus caused a recent infection and so probably was the cause of recent meningitis.

 If people appear very ill, doctors start treatment right away without waiting for test results to identify the cause.
-These people are given antibiotics until doctors are sure that they do not have bacterial meningitis, which, if untreated, can rapidly cause permanent brain or nerve damage or death.
-They are also given acyclovir (an antiviral drug) in case the meningitis is due to herpes simplex virus (HSV) or varicella-zoster infection.
+These people are given antibiotics until doctors are sure that they do not have bacterial meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly developing inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid... read more , which, if untreated, can rapidly cause permanent brain or nerve damage or death.
+They are also given acyclovir (an antiviral drug) in case the meningitis is due to HSV or varicella-zoster infection.

 After the cause is identified, doctors change drugs as needed.

-HIV infection is treated with antiretroviral drugs.
+HIV infection is treated with antiretroviral drugs Drug Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral drugs used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount Restore... read more .
 These drugs prevent HIV (a retrovirus) from reproducing and multiplying inside human cells.
 Almost always, people need to take a combination of several antiretroviral drugs.
 People must take these drugs for the rest of their life.

 If the cause is HSV or varicella-zoster infection, acyclovir is continued.